-- (1) Audit Fees consist of fees billed and expected to be billed for services rendered for the audit of our consolidated financial statements for the fiscal years ended December 31, 2017 and 2016 and in connection with the filing of Forms S-1 and S-8 registration statements. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit of our financial statements and are not reported under "Audit Fees." - (3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns and tax advice. - (4) All Other Fees consist of fees billed for products and services provided by our independent registered public accountants, other than those disclosed above.
+(1) Audit Fees consist of fees billed and expected to be billed for services rendered for the audit of our consolidated financial statements for the fiscal years ended December 31, 2017 and 2016 and in connection with the filing of Forms S-1 and S-8 registration statements.

+- (3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns and tax advice. - (4) All Other Fees consist of fees billed for products and services provided by our independent registered public accountants, other than those disclosed above.